Jaymelee Kim

 News mentions

-Podcast: Click here to listen to an interview with Dr. Kim and the directors of Operation UNITED, a joint DPD-FBI effort to identify Michigan's cold cases.
+- Detroit’s Unidentified Dead: Operation UNITED.
+Podcast interview with Dr. Kim and the directors of Operation UNITED, a joint DPD-FBI effort to identify Michigan's cold cases

-Webinar: Click here to listen to Dr. Kim and other human rights experts discuss the relationship between anthropology and human rights for the American Association for the Advancement of Science.
+- Evolving Perspectives on Anthropology and Human Rights.
+Webinar with Dr. Kim and other human rights experts discussing the relationship between anthropology and human rights for the American Association for the Advancement of Science

-Webinar: Click here to hear a National Institute of Justice webinar about Dr. Kim's research and forensic capacity-building in Uganda, where spirits of the dead and forensic anthropology intersect.
+- HHRRC – Building Forensic Capacity Post-Conflict: Lessons From Uganda.
+National Institute of Justice webinar about Dr. Kim's research and forensic capacity-building in Uganda, where spirits of the dead and forensic anthropology intersect

-Podcast: Click here to hear an American Anthropology Association podcast episode co-created by Dr. Kim and other anthropologists discussing The Myth of Closure in victim identification.
-This episode features the renowned Dr. Sarah Wagner and the Argentine Forensic Anthropology Team's Mercedes Salado.
+- The Myth of Closure.
+An American Anthropology Association podcast episode co-created by Dr. Kim and other anthropologists discussing the myth of closure in victim identification.
+This episode features the renowned Dr. Sarah Wagner and the Argentine Forensic Anthropology Team's Mercedes Salado

-Press Release: Click here to read about a human trafficking awareness event that Dr. Kim spoke at, along with Ohio's Senator Fedor.
+- Zonta Club to hold event on trafficking awareness.
+A human trafficking awareness event that Dr. Kim spoke at, along with Ohio's Senator Fedor

 Selected publications